HonkingGoose/git-gosling/docs/best_practices/use_a_gitignore_file.md

 ---
 id: use_a_gitignore_file
 title: Use a gitignore file
+description: How to tell Git to ignore things
 ---

 It's a good idea to tell Git to ignore certain files/directories.